ShowmickKar/Sorting-Visualizer/README.md

 # Sorting-Visualizer

-* This sorting algorithm visualizer is made with python and pygame.
-* I have so far implemented Bubble Sort, Selection Sort and Insertion sort.
-In future I hope to add Merge Sort, Quick Sort and other sorting algorithms.[EDIT: I have just added Merge Sort Algorithm]
+- Implemented famous sorting algorithms such as Bubble Sort, Selection Sort, Insertion Sort and Merge Sort in Python and visualized their workflow using Pygame

-* This project was inspired by https://www.youtube.com/watch?v=pFXYym4Wbkc
+- This project was inspired by https://www.youtube.com/watch?v=pFXYym4Wbkc